 1. Saving Money

-Let’s assume that your employer pays about $100/month for a tool that your software uses for logging, but your software uses only one part of the whole tool.
-As a software engineer, you were able to build a custom tool that did the same thing for $5/month.
+Let’s assume that your employer pays about $100/month for a tool.
+Your softwares use only a a parts of the tool.
+As a software engineer, you were able to build another tool that replaced the tool for $50/month.
 The effect (or impact) of what you have done here is that you have helped your company spend less/save money.

-In quantifying this impact, you can compare what was previously spent to what is currently and state the difference.
-In terms of percentages, you can say that you built a custom tool for logging that reduced cost by 95%.
-In monetary terms, you can say that you built a custom tool for logging that helped reduce cost from $1200/year to about $60/year.
+In quantifying this impact, you can compare the previous cost ($100/month) with the current cost ($50/month).
+In terms of percentages, you can say that you built a custom tool that reduced cost by 50%.
+In monetary terms, you can say that you built a custom tool that helped reduce cost from $1200/year to about $600/year.

-If project X was estimated to take 6 months and you were able to lead a team that completed it in 4 months, or you contributed immensely to the project being completed in 4 months, you have made impact.
+If a project was estimated to take 6 months and you were able to lead a team that completed it in 4 months, or you contributed immensely to the project being completed in 4 months, you have made impact.
 How can this impact be quantified?
-In percentages, 2/6 * 100
+In percentages, 2/6 * 100 is about 30%.

-You can say that you were able to save about 30% of project X’s projected expense by leading a team that completed it before the estimated completion date.
+Your impact is that you saved about 30% of the project’s budgeted expense by leading a team that completed it before the estimated completion date.
 This statement not only shows your impact, it also shows your leadership skills.
-If you were not the team lead on project X, your impact statement would read like saved about 30% of project X’s projected expense by [making it easier to complete/completing] a large part of the requirements before the estimated completion date.
+If you were not the team lead on project X, your impact statement would read like saved about 30% of project X’s projected expense by completing a large part of the requirements before the estimated completion date.
 This shows how much impact you made in numbers and also how much of a team player you are.

 2. Making Money

-A lot of the times, as an engineer, you are not the originator of the ideas that generate revenue for your employer.
-Those ideas usually come from business intelligence, the product owner or the product manager.
-One of the things you can do under this category is to implement the idea in an efficient way that helps increase revenue more than the average.
+Most times, as an engineer, you are not the originator of the ideas for product features.
+One of the things you can do under this category is to implement features in an efficient manner that helps increase revenue more than the average.
 You can also contribute to or improve the idea.

-For example, you are a frontend engineer working on software that is used by people from different countries, having different currencies.
+For example, you are a frontend engineer working on software used by people from different countries with different currencies.
 The software shows the price of items in only one currency.
-You noticed that this was a UX barrier for users because they had to find out how much they had to pay in their currency before making a purchase?
+You noticed that this was poor user experience.
+Users had to calculate the price conversion themselves before making a purchase?
 You made a suggestion to show two prices - the price in the base currency and the price in the user’s currency.
-You also went ahead to implement it.
+You also implemented it.

-You measured the difference in the software usage from your frontend analytics software and found that users did not have to leave the page to go to another page to convert the price.
-You also noticed a slight increase of 2% in sales volume as reported by the product manager.
+Using the report from analytics, you found that users did not leave to another website to convert the price.
+You also noticed an increase of 2% in sales volume as reported by the product manager.
 There!
 Thats your impact - reduced user turnover, causing an increase in sales volume by 2% through suggesting and implementing the display of prices in user own currencies.

 Conclusion

-In keeping record of your accomplishments, have it in mind that at the end of the day, you would try to communicate it to yourself and also others.
-Communicating your impact is improved when it is quantified.
-Quantifying it helps your audience (which includes you) to understand how much and to what extent the impact was made.
-Saying it is 2km away from here clearly communicates better than it is far away from here.
+You would try to communicate your impact to yourself and also others eventually.
+The magnitude of your impact is easily relatable when it is quantified.
+Quantifying impact also helps your audience (which includes you) understand the extent of the impact.
+Saying it is 2km away from here is clearer than it is far away from here.

 Cheers.